<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Essentially, the stores are recycling cast-offs from businesses and private homes to fund their operations by selling materials to everyday people who want to rehab, renovate, or improve their homes and other projects.
 Homeowners and landlords will find inexpensive options for updating their properties, and renters with DIY savvy will not feel as burdened monetarily if they want to spruce up their rentals, pending owner’s permission of course.

 Each store is unique in that the inventory always changes.
 If you don’t have a project in mind, do what I do and “destiny shop,” i.e., if it’s destined to be yours, you will be inspired, it will be cheap, and you can get it home in your car!
-(Same philosophy applies to antiquing, by the way.)
+(The same philosophy applies to antiquing, by the way.)

 Donations